About Henri de Marne

 He began his construction career in the mid ’50s, concentrating on all aspects of residential construction, repair, and remodeling.
 As a skilled researcher with an avid curiosity, he accumulated a vast store of knowledge in order to solve the myriad problems besetting the average homeowner.

-In addition to his column, de Marne has served as a consultant for homeowners, architects, engineers, builders, and condominium associations.
+In addition to his column and this blog site, de Marne has served as a consultant for homeowners, architects, engineers, builders, and condominium associations.
 As a member of ASHI (American Society of Home Inspectors) he has inspected hundreds of homes for prospective buyers.
 He has taught courses on home inspection to the real-estate industry, lectured construction-industry groups on building techniques, written numerous articles for builders as a contributing editor of the Journal of Light Construction, arbitrated construction disputes, and served as an expert witness in construction cases.

 He contributed the first chapter of the Consumer Reports book Preventive Home Maintenance, and was senior consulting editor for an edition of the Readers Digest book New Complete Do-It-Yourself Manual.